WebAssembly/spec/spectec/test-prose/TEST.md

     - the value type valtype_2 matches the value type valtype_1.

 Tabletype_sub
-- the table type (limits_1, reftype_1) matches the table type (limits_2, reftype_2) if and only if:
+- the table type (limits_1, reftype_1) matches the table type (limits_2, reftype_2) if:
   - the limits limits_1 matches the limits limits_2.
   - the reference type reftype_1 matches the reference type reftype_2.
   - the reference type reftype_2 matches the reference type reftype_1.

 Memtype_sub
-- the memory type (limits_1 PAGE) matches the memory type (limits_2 PAGE) if and only if:
+- the memory type (limits_1 PAGE) matches the memory type (limits_2 PAGE) if:
   - the limits limits_1 matches the limits limits_2.

 Tagtype_sub
-- the memory type deftype_1 matches the memory type deftype_2 if and only if:
+- the memory type deftype_1 matches the memory type deftype_2 if:
   - the defined type deftype_1 matches the defined type deftype_2.
   - the defined type deftype_2 matches the defined type deftype_1.

 Externtype_sub
-- the external type externtype_u0 matches the external type externtype_u1 if and only if:
+- the external type externtype_u0 matches the external type externtype_u1 if:
   - Either:
     - externtype_u0 is (FUNC deftype_1).
     - externtype_u1 is (FUNC deftype_2).